oh2mp/esp32_ruuvicollector/README.md

 In the start of portal mode the ESP32 is listening 10 seconds for new tags.
 During that period the onboard LED is lit and WiFi AP is not listening yet.

-When your board is ready to connect via WiFi, it blinks the onboard LED at CPIO2.
+When your board is ready to connect via WiFi, it blinks the onboard LED on GPIO2.
 Take your phone and connect to WiFi network **ESP32 Ruuvi Collector**.
 Accept that there's no internet connection and no encryption.

 Open your browser and go to `http://192.168.4.1/`